From entry to expert: a vet tech pay map.

 $135,787 median

-Hospital administrators and practice managers at large multi-doctor practices can earn $80,000-$120,000+ depending on practice revenue and location.
+Hospital administrators at multi-doctor or specialty practices reach $80K to $120K+ depending on revenue and metro.

-The most reliable path to six figures.
-Veterinarians earn a median of $135,787.
-Bridge programs credit prior coursework, but still require substantial investment ($200K-$350K).
+The most reliable path.
+Veterinarian median is $135,787.
+Bridge programs credit prior coursework but still cost $200K to $350K.